alexbeeken/Word_Frequency/README.md

 ## Bugs

-Does not search for words that contain non-alphabetic characters such as an apostrophe in the word "Don't"
+Does not search for words that contain non-alphabetic characters inside the word itself such as an apostrophe in the word "Don't".